Turskyi/politerai/README.md

 ### Folder structure

-* `/composeApp` is for code that is shared across Compose Multiplatform applications.
+* `/composeApp` is for code shared across Compose Multiplatform applications.
-  It contains several subfolders:
+  It has several folders:
-    - `commonMain` is for code that’s common for all targets.
+    - `commonMain` is for code that is common for all targets.
     - Other folders are for Kotlin code that will be compiled for only the platform indicated in the folder name.
-* `/iosApp` contains iOS applications.
+* `/iosApp` has iOS applications.

 **Compose Multiplatform** is a focused library that enables cross-platform UI development with Jetpack Compose.